BrandonT310442/ARlabs/README.md

 # ARlabs
-Scan the QR code to see our project
+Open the image file and scan the QR code to view our project